 vTiger: Best value CRM

-Although there are other CRM vendors that offer free or freemium packages, none have quite as many features or capabilities as Vtiger.
-The Vtiger Pilot package is free for up to 10 users and 3,000 contacts, so even moderately sized teams can scale their customer bases considerably before needing to pay a fee.
-It also includes integration for phone and email records, document management, lead scoring, auto-response emails, Kanban project management layouts, and SLA monitoring for customer service teams.
-Vtiger is one of the most affordable and versatile CRM tools available for SMBs today.
+Although there are other CRM software vendors that offer a free plan or freemium packages, none have quite as many features or capabilities as Vtiger’s free CRM.
+The Vtiger Pilot package is a free plan that allows for up to 10 users and 3,000 contacts, so even moderately sized teams can scale their customer bases considerably before needing to pay a fee.
+It also includes integration for phone and email records (Gmail extension), document management, lead scoring, marketing automations like for email-response, Kanban project management layouts, and SLA monitoring for customer service teams.
+Vtiger is one of the most affordable and versatile small business CRM systems available for SMBs today.